 I looked at one of our credit card statements.
-If we were with Square or another flat rate processor at 2.75% then we would have paid an extra $76 that month.
+If we were with Square or another flat rate processor at 2.75% then we would have paid an extra $76 the month of that invoice.
 If you multiply that by 12 for the year, then we would have missed out on almost $1000/year by using a non-negotiated, flat rate service.

 ✔️ Free Use Equipment - state of the art chip equipment(terminals, mobile, and computer processing)

 ✔️ EHR Integration